Metal lathe: Vertical lathe

 For even larger diameter and heavier work, such as pressure vessels or marine engines, the lathe is rotated so it takes the form of a turntable on which parts are placed.
 This orientation is less convenient for the operator, but makes it easier to support large parts.
 In the largest, the turntable is installed flush with the floor, with the headstock recessed below, to facilitate loading and unloading workpieces.

 Because operator access is less of an issue for them, CNC vertical turning machines are more popular than manual vertical lathes.

 Oil country lathe

 Specialised lathes for machining long workpieces such as segments of drill strings.
 Oil country lathes are equipped with large-bore hollow spindles, a second chuck on the opposite side of the headstock, and frequently outboard steadies for supporting long workpieces.

 Feed mechanisms

-Various feed mechanisms exist to feed material into a lathe at a defined rate.
+Various feed mechanisms exist to feed cutting tools into the work at a controlled rate.
 The aim of these mechanisms is to automate part of the production process with the end goal of improving productivity.